Robbie Grossman Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox's 4.39 team ERA ranks 20th across all MLB pitching staffs.
+- The Red Sox have a 4.41 team ERA that ranks 19th among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 110 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to allow 111 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

 © 2023 Data Skrive.
 All rights reserved.